Gusarich/housify/ROADMAP.md

 -   [ ] Website for the project
 -   [ ] Release checklist template

-## Future versions
+## Future Versions

-This section outlines the features that are planned for the future versions of the project.
+This section outlines the features planned for future versions of the project.
 These features are still in the planning stage and are subject to change.

 ### Compiler

 -   TO BE FILLED

-### Command line interface
+### Command Line Interface

 -   TO BE FILLED